abhisheksinghforsure/proxdad/README.md

 ## Usage

 1. Open a new terminal.
-2. To turn on ProxDad, type the following command:
+2. To turn ON ProxDad, type the following command:

 ```bash
 onproxdad
 ```

-3. To turn off ProxDad, type the following command:
+3. To turn OFF ProxDad, type the following command:

 ```bash
 offproxdad
 ```

-4. To check whether ProxDad is on or off, type the following command:
+4. To check whether ProxDad is ON or OFF, type the following command:

 ```bash
 statusproxdad